 - Illinois — appointment recommended; walk-in queue can run hours

-- California, New York, New Jersey: 4-8 week appointment lead time
+- California, New York, New Jersey: 4-8 week appointment lead time at urban offices; suburban locations sometimes 2-3 weeks shorter.

-States that effectively force REAL ID
+States That Effectively Force REAL ID

 The federal REAL ID standard prescribes broad categories ("two proofs of residency"); states publish their own accepted-document lists.
 Common state-level differences: